AbigailDawson/knownative/README.md

 git push origin fix-button-bug
 ```

-10. **Keep your branch updated** – If changes have been made in develop while you were working, update your branch before submitting a PR:
+> **Note:** If changes have been made in develop while you were working, update your branch before submitting a PR:

 ```bash
 git checkout develop